sasif2280/sasif2280/README.md

 - 👋 Hi, I’m asif
-- 👀 I’m interested in java and ai...
+- 👀 I’m interested in web developement
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently leaqrning advance react concepts
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on react developement
 - 📫 How to reach me ...

 <!---